dart-lang/site-www/src/_guides/libraries/futures-error-handling.md

 between an error forwarded _to_ `then()`, and an error generated _within_ `then()`:

+{% comment %}
+TODO: convert this one.
+For some reason, I can't get it to work.
+{% endcomment %}

 {% prettify dart %}
 funcThatThrows()
   .then(successCallback, onError: (e) {